cris-scheib/stackoverflow-survey-analysis/README.md

 ## File Descriptions <a name="files"></a>

 There are 1 notebook available here to showcase work related to the above questions.
-Markdown cells were used to assist in walking through the thought process for individual steps.
+Markdown cells were used to assist in walking through the process for individual steps.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>